Simultaneous dense and nondense orbits for toral diffeomorphisms: The geometry of the fractal for

-\textit{Case 1: $U$ meets $\Cc_M \cup \Cc_M'$.} Let $z$ be a point in this intersection and assume that it is in $\Cc_M$.
+Let $z$ be a point in this intersection and assume that it is in $\Cc_M$.
 Since $U$ is open, $U$ meets the interior of $\Cc_M$.
-The intersection of $U$ and this interior is a piece of space parallel to the contracting space.
+The intersection of $U$ and this interior is a piece of space parallel to the stable manifold.
 By Lemma~\ref{lemmDisjointpieces}, this interior will be in $F$.
 The same proof suffices for $\Cc_M'$.
+This concludes Case 1.

 \textit{Case 2: $U$ does not meet $\Cc_M \cup \Cc_M'$.}